ace-bibabo/TraceCrypt/README.md

 ## Introduction

-The **Verbose-Fishstick Protocol** is intentionally flawed protocol 🦠 which designed to track close contacts securely, it uses some privacy and security measures through cryptographic techniques 🔒.
-Despite its imperfections, this protocol shows a little bit how even imperfect systems can help in public health.
+The **Verbose-Fishstick Protocol** is an intentionally flawed protocol 🦠 which used to track close contacts securely, it uses  privacy and security measures through cryptographic techniques 🔒.
+Despite its imperfections, this protocol shows a little bit tech skills lol.

 ## Protocol Overview